Guru (1980 film): Cast

+Production

+Guru is a remake of the 1973 Hindi film Jugnu.
+For the song "Paranthalum Vidamatten" where Kamal Haasan travels in an aeroplane and Sridevi in a helicopter, the producer bought an aeroplane and a helicopter from Delhi.
+The song was shot over four days.

 Soundtrack

 The music was composed by Ilaiyaraaja.
+Kannadasan, Gangai Amaran and Panchu Arunachalam provided lyrics for the Tamil version.
+For the Telugu version, all lyrics were written by Acharya Aatreya.

 Release and reception

 Guru's Tamil version was released on 18 July 1980; the Telugu version was released the day after, on 19 July.
-Both were critically and commercially successful.
-The Tamil version was also successful Sri Lanka.
-Kanthan of Kalki appreciated the performances of the cast, particularly Haasan.
+Both versions were critically and commercially successful.
+The Tamil version was also successful in Sri Lanka, it ran there for two years becoming the second Tamil film after Vasantha Maligai for having successful run in Sri Lanka for two years.
+Kanthan of Kalki appreciated the performances of the cast, particularly Haasan, but felt the plot was an amalgam of various Hindi films.

 Legacy

 The visuals for the songs "Paranthalum Vidamatten" and "Endhan Kannil" became iconic for the "technical marvel" in the former, and Sridevi's drunken comedy in the latter.
 In retrospect, Haasan has been critical of the film, calling it "crap".